DaveyJH/ci-portfolio-four/README.md

 lead to business adjustments to maximise profits.
 As stated, the time constraints imposed by external factors meant that I decided very early to negate the complexity of involving dates and times with regard to front-end rendering.
-This allowed a rapid development of more simplified functionality.
+This allowed rapid development of more simplified functionality.

 #### Wireframes